devpunjabi/ir_analysis_kit/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

-    Fork the repository.
+    -Fork the repository.
-    Create a new branch: git checkout -b feature-branch-name.
+    -Create a new branch: git checkout -b feature-branch-name.
-    Make your changes and commit them: git commit -m 'Add some feature'.
+    -Make your changes and commit them: git commit -m 'Add some feature'.
-    Push to the branch: git push origin feature-branch-name.
+    -Push to the branch: git push origin feature-branch-name.
-    Open a pull request.
+    -Open a pull request.

 ## License